DavidHromyk/davidhromyk.github.io/_posts/2019-04-10-SlackAutomation.md

 ssh-copy-id demo@198.51.100.0
 ```

-You should now be able to SSH into your Ubuntu server.
+You may need to login to the server via the VNC that Digital Ocean provides and allow password authentication in order to copy over the public key.
+Make sure you also own the `.ssh` directory.
+Once that is complete you should be able to login via SSH into your server.
+Go ahead and get familiar with some basic [Linux commands](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners) once you are logged in if you haven't played around with Linux before.